 The Riversleigh Fossil Site has provided more knowledge on mammal evolution in Australia than any other.
 Because of its unrivalled richness, the expanse of time covered by its record, and the quality of the fossils it yields, Riversleigh was World Heritage listed in 1994.

 Discover a wealth of cultural and natural heritage within Carnarvon Gorge, an enormous formation of towering white sandstone cliffs and chasms filled with rainforest, caves, rock art and wildlife.

-Longreach is one of Queensland’s most prosperous regions.
-Today we visit the Qantas Founders Museum which houses a Boeing 747 and the airline’s first 707.
-Enjoy a tour inside both aircraft and wander through the exceptional museum before visiting the famous Stockman’s Hall of Fame.
-We’ll also visit the School of Distance Education.
+Later today we experience the Qantas Founders Museum which houses a Boeing 747 and the airline’s first 707.
+Enjoy a tour inside both aircraft and wander through this exceptional museum.
+Meals (B,L,D)

 This morning we depart Longreach and head for Winton, stopping along the way to visit the Australian Age of Dinosaurs Museum.
 Enjoy a guided tour before arriving into Winton, a town with a rich history and links to the Great Shearer’s Strike, Qantas and Waltzing Matilda.

 However in recent years the town is almost as well known for something far more ancient, the Dinosaurs!
 This afternoon we visit the Lark Quarry Conservation Reserve, containing the world’s only record of a dinosaur stampede.

 We overnight at the Boulder Opal Motor Inn in Winton.
 Meals (B,L,D)